 Academic Integrity Policy: All Louisburg College students are expected to uphold standards of honesty and integrity in their academic pursuits and are responsible for producing only their own work in all classes.
-Academic integrity is undermined by cheating, plagiarism, or lying for academic advantage.
+Cheating, plagiarism, or lying for academic advantage undermines academic integrity.
 Students are responsible for understanding these violations as explained below.